 Firefighter coins typically include tools of the trade such as ladders, hoses, helmets, and more.
 Another popular element for firefighters challenge coins is St. Florian, the patron saint of firefighters.
 St. Florian was a native of Austria, eventually becoming an officer of the ancient Roman army, leading a squad of soldiers to fight fires and save lives.

 The St. Florian’s Cross features wide arms with rounded curves and a circular center, and is frequently misidentified as a Maltese Cross.
 A true Maltese Cross has its own distinct appearance with narrow arms that come to a shallow V-shape in the center.
 That design is associated with the Knights Hospitaller, known as the Order of St. John.

 At ChallengeCoins4Less.com, we have created custom coins for fire departments across the country.
 We understand the importance and impact of challenge coins.
-With more than fifteen years’ experience, we know what it takes to create custom coins with value and meaning.
+With nearly 20 years’ experience, we know what it takes to create custom coins with value and meaning.
 Want to find out more?
 Get a free quote or email us with any questions.
-Let us show you how easy ordering custom firefighter challenge coins can be.
+Let us show you how easy ordering custom firefighter challenge coins can be!